Elevated Brownies Recipe | Download for FREE!

 Typically, CBD — the most abundant non-psychoactive cannabinoid in cannabis — tends to be the best compound for fighting anxiety levels.

 CBD has natural calming properties, making it good for reducing stress and helping to reduce racing thoughts.
-Thus, high-CBD strains tend to be the best choice for those turning to cannabis for anxiety relief.
+Thus, high-CBD strains tend to be the best choice for those turning to cannabis for anxiety and paranoia relief.

-Usually, when people experience high anxiety levels after consuming cannabis, the THC cannabinoid is what’s creating these effects
+Usually, when people experience high anxiety levels after consuming cannabis, the THC cannabinoid is what’s creating these effects.

 Because the THC cannabinoid works directly with the cannabinoid receptors in the brain, it causes feelings of euphoria and bliss.
 Unfortunately, this can also bring feelings of paranoia and nervousness if you’re not used to the way it makes you feel.